-- 1. Glass only replacements in an existing sash and frame. - Roof repairs. - ((3.
+- 1. Glass only replacements in an existing sash and frame. - 2.
+Roof repairs. - 3.
 Air barriers shall not be required for roof repair where the repairs to the building do not include alterations, renovations or repairs to the remainder of the building envelope. - 4.
-Replacement of existing doors that separate conditioned space from the exterior shall not-require the installation of a vestibule or revolving door, provided however that an existing-vestibule that separates a conditioned space from the exterior shall not be removed.))
+Replacement of existing doors that separate conditioned space from the exterior shall not require the installation of a vestibule or revolving door, provided however that an existing vestibule that separates a conditioned space from the exterior shall not be removed. - 5.
+Repairs where only the bulb and/or ballast within the existing luminaires in a space are replaced provided that the replacement does not increase the installed interior lighting power.

-[Jurisdiction] Informative Note: Exceptions 3 and 4 appear in the exceptions to Section C503.1.
+City Informative Note: Exceptions 3 and 4 appear in the exceptions to Section C503.1.
+For Exception 5, see Section C503.6.1.